nikikilbertus/blind-justice/README.md

 # Blind Justice

-This repository will contain the code for the paper "Blind Justice: Fairness with Encrypted Sensitive Attributes", ICML 2018.
+This repository contain the code for the paper [Blind Justice: Fairness with Encrypted Sensitive Attributes](https://arxiv.org/abs/1806.03281), ICML 2018.